cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/warp-settings.md

 </div>
 </details>

 When the toggle is enabled, the client will automatically reconnect if it has been disabled for the specified Timeout value.
-This setting is best used in conjunction with Switch Locked above where you need to allow users to disable the client temporarily but don't want to rely on user action to turn it back on.
+This setting is best used in conjunction with [Lock WARP Switch](/connections/connect-devices/warp/warp-settings#lock-warp-switch) above.

 ## Allow device to leave organization